sensu/sensu-docs/content/sensu-go/5.21/reference/handlers.md

 ## Handler stacks

-Handler stacks are a group of handlers or a handler set that escalate events through a series of different handlers.
+The handler stack concept refers to a group of handlers or a handler set that escalates events through a series of different handlers.
 For example, suppose you want a handler stack with three levels of escalation:

 - Level 1: On the first occurrence, attempt remediation.